 Free Printable: Dinos TOOB Key by Safari Ltd., hosted at Living Montessori Now.
 I just printed it out and cut it apart, using the 8 dinosaurs that were in both the Dinos TOOB and dinosaur syllable cards.

-Free Printable: Dinosaur Syllables from Dinosaur Unit Language Printable Pack 1 by Renae at Every Star Is Different
+Free Printable: Dinosaur Syllables from Dinosaur Unit Language Printable Pack 1 from Every Star Is Different (Go to Free Printables Tab, then to Thematic Activities, and then to Dinosaur & Prehistoric Creature Activities to find the dinosaur activities and printables)

 For this activity, I used a Multicraft tray, Safari Ltd. Dinos TOOB (the ones that matched the printable cards), Montessori Services basket to hold the dinosaurs, dinosaur syllable cards, Bambu large condiment cup, small Bambu condiment cup, and miniature clothespins.
 You could use glass gems like Renae did at Every Star Is Different.
 I just used the miniature clothespins because my almost-3-year-old granddaughter has been especially excited about them lately.